 Clinical trial Phase 2 – is the new testament effective?

 Clinical trial Phase 3 – Is the new treatment better than the existing alternatives?

 Who should join clinical trials:

-Any time you or a loved one is diagnosed with cancer you should also look at clinical trials alternatives.
-They are available for patients with all the different cancer stages and offering treatment alternatives not only following conventional treatment but sometimes instead.
+Any time you or a loved one is diagnosed with cancer you should also look at clinical trial alternatives.
+They are available to patients with all the different cancer stages and offer treatment alternatives not just as a last resort.